 - The location of the IQHA Ranch Horse Futurity will be recommended by the Ranch Horse Committee then submitted to the IQHA Board of Directors to make the final decision. - Qualified AQHA-approved ranch judges will judge all classes.
 All judges' scores will count towards the final placings. - Equipment regulations relevant to the futurity classes will be guided by the following AQHA rules: Section SHW300-equipment, Section SHW305- western equipment, SHW306- western optional equipment through SHW307.9- western prohibited equipment. - Owner and Exhibitor of the horse at the time shown must be current members of IQHA. - A complete photocopy of the eligible horse's AQHA, APHA, or ApHC papers with nomination form and/or entry form must be provided to the Ranch committee.
 Horse(s) WILL NOT be eligible if the requirement is not fulfilled.
-Verification of papers may be made with AQHA, APHA, or ApHC before any prize money is paid. - Any horse and/or exhibitor that is disqualified is ineligible for prize money & awards. - All paybacks will be determined using the number of horses entered in that class. - A full refund will only be given if requested prior to the entry deadline.
+Verification of papers may be made with AQHA, APHA, or ApHC before any prize money is paid.

+- Any horse and/or exhibitor that is disqualified is ineligible for prize money & awards. - All paybacks will be determined using the number of horses entered in that class. - A full refund will only be given if requested prior to the entry deadline.
 A partial refund may be considered if a horse becomes severely injured, disabled, or deceased, but only if requested a minimum of two weeks prior to the start of the show.
 Documentation from a veterinarian stating the severity of the debilitating injury or illness is required.
 Stall, drug, obstacle, and entry fees will be refunded; however, office fees & cattle charges will not be refunded.
-Illness, accidents, or other incidents concerning people will not be eligible for refund. - Proof of non-pro (amateur) status from a breed association or a signed declaration stating the exhibitor is a non-pro is required for exhibition in non-pro classes. - In-sufficient funds will be charged a \$30 fee and any earned monies held until payment is confirmed.
+Illness, accidents, or other incidents concerning people will not be eligible for refund. - Proof of non-pro (amateur) status from a breed association or a signed declaration stating the exhibitor is a non-pro is required for exhibition in non-pro classes.
+Non-pro rider must be the owner of the horse or immediate family member of the owner of the horse.
+No leases allowed. - In-sufficient funds will be charged a \$30 fee and any earned monies held until payment is confirmed.